value in the nation among public colleges & universities (Consumers Digest)

 - Curriculum:The courses required for a particular major or field of study.

-- Electives:Classes that do not relate to the major field of study or the core requirements.
+- Electives:Classes that may or may not relate to the major field of study or the core requirements.
 These classes are optional.

 - Extra-Curricular:This is a club, sport, activity, etc., that one is not required to participate in, but does so for fun or for personal enrichment.